-- (1) The Committee must convene an annual general meeting of the Association to be held within 5 months after the end of each financial year. - (2) Despite subrule (1), the Association may hold its first annual general meeting at any time within 18 months after its incorporation. - (3) The Committee may determine the date, time and place of the annual general meeting. - (4) The ordinary business of the annual general meeting is as follows- - (a) to confirm the minutes of the previous annual general meeting and of any special general meeting held since then; - (b) to receive and consider-
+- (1) The Committee must convene an annual general meeting of the Association to be held within 5 months after the end of each financial year. - (2) Despite subrule (1), the Association may hold its first annual general meeting at any time within 18 months after its incorporation. - The Committee may determine the date, time and place of the annual general meeting.
+(3) - (4)The ordinary business of the annual general meeting is as follows - - (a) to confirm the minutes of the previous annual general meeting and of any special general meeting or general meeting held since then; - to receive and consider -(b)

-- (i) the annual report of the Committee on the activities of the Association during the preceding financial year; and - (ii) the financial statements of the Association for the preceding financial year submitted by the Committee in accordance with Part 7 of the Act; - (c) to elect the members of the Committee; - (d) to confirm or vary the amounts (if any) of the annual subscription and joining fee. - (5) The annual general meeting may also conduct any other business of which notice has been given in accordance with these Rules.
+- (i) the annual report of the Committee on the activities of the Association during the preceding financial year; and - (ii) the financial statements of the Association for the preceding financial year submitted by the Committee in accordance with Part 7 of the Act; - (c) to elect the members of the Committee; - (d) to determine the process for setting the amounts (if any) of the annual subscription and joining fee. - (5) The annual general meeting may also conduct any other business of which notice has been given in accordance with these Rules.